 Background

 The Creative Industries Clusters Programme recognises that there are different types of data and evidence which can inform our understanding of the Creative Industries, how they are currently supported and how they interact with research organisations.
-Some of this data will be useful to make publicly available as exciting and innovative collaborative R&D programmes are scoped and established for the Creative Industries Clusters Programme.
+Some of these data will be useful to make publicly available as exciting and innovative collaborative R&D programmes are scoped and established for the Creative Industries Clusters Programme.

 The Programme is exploring different additional datasets and analyses which can be made available to applicants and eventual award holders and has embarked on phased activity to collect information relevant to the Programme since August 2017 and the launch of the Policy and Evidence Centre in Summer 2018.